netizenorg/netnet-standard-library/docs/API.md

 <a name="create"></a>

 ## create() ⇒ <code>Object</code>
-This function acts as an alias for the [document.createElement()](https://developer.mozilla.org/en-US/docs/Web/API/Document/createElement) method, except that it returns an "overloaded" HTMLElement with a few additional methods, `.content()` a method for adding content to the element (text or other HTML elements), `.css()` for applying an object similar to a CSS rule to the element, `.addTo()` a method for appending the element to another (it will also remove it from it's current parent if necessary) and `.on()`, an alias for [.addEventListener()](https://developer.mozilla.org/en-US/docs/Web/API/EventTarget/addEventListener)
+This function acts as an alias for the [document.createElement()](https://developer.mozilla.org/en-US/docs/Web/API/Document/createElement) method, except that it returns an "overloaded" HTMLElement with a few additional methods, `.content()` a method for adding content to the element (text or other HTML elements), `.set()` for applying an object of HTML attributes to the element, `.css()` for applying an object similar to a CSS rule to the element, `.addTo()` a method for appending the element to another (it will also remove it from it's current parent if necessary) and `.on()`, an alias for [.addEventListener()](https://developer.mozilla.org/en-US/docs/Web/API/EventTarget/addEventListener)

 **Kind**: global function
 **Returns**: <code>Object</code> - an overloaded instance of an HTMLElement